 This position is eligible for a full benefits package including medical, dental, life, and long-term disability insurance, a retirement plan, plus paid leave to include annual, sick, and holiday pay.
 The State requires employees to receive their pay through direct deposit.
 If selected, you will receive more information about these benefit options and enrollment information through our onboarding process and during your first week or two on the job.

-Associated topics: casualty, claim, claim adjuster, claimant, fraud, insurance, insurance adjuster, insurance examiner, investigate, liability adjuster
+Associated topics: adjuster, auto, claim, claim adjuster, claim investigator, fraud, insurance, insurance investigator, investigate, liability adjuster